mqvse/ProductHubAPI/README.md

-# Ecom API & SPA Project
+# Product Hub API & SPA

-This is a secure e-commerce platform project for the 6003CEM module at Coventry University.
+This is a secure e-commerce platform project for Coventry University (6003CEM).

 It includes:

-- A **Koa RESTful API** with MySQL
+- A **Koa REST API** with MySQL for products, reviews, and authentication
-- A **React Single Page Application** (SPA) frontend
+- A **React SPA client** connecting via Axios
-- JWT authentication & role-based authorization
+- JWT authentication with roles
-- Full database-backed products, reviews, and cart functionality
-- Automated tests with Jest + Supertest
+- Jest + Supertest API endpoint tests

----

 ## 🚀 Running on Codio